The 25 Best Picture Books to Celebrate Christmas

 How does Santa go down the chimney?

-Does he go down feet first or head first?
+Does he go feet first or head first?
 Or neither?
-Does he shrink himself down?
+Does he shrink himself?
 Does he ever get stuck?
 What if there’s no chimney?
-And what does Santa do once he gets inside?
+And what does Santa do once he’s inside?

-It’s the question every kid has, and this book provides some funny (and practical) ideas.
+These are the questions every kid asks, and this book has some funny (and practical) ideas!

 7 | ‘Twas the Night Before Christmas by Clement Clarke Moore